Table of Contents

 - Rubber cement

 It can be hard to recognize the signs of inhalant abuse.
-Teenagers who use inhalants may have some of the following signs:
+Teenagers who use inhalants may show some of the following signs.

 - Chapped lips or face

 - Chemical-like odor on their breath

 - Paint stains on their hands and clothes

 Your child may complain of symptoms, such as:

 - Poor memory

 - Vision problems

 There are several ways that a person can abuse inhalants.

 - Snorting is when you breathe in the fumes of a product directly from its container.